 New Students are required to take writing, math, and technology placement tests prior to registering for courses.
-After the placement tests are completed, new students may register for the upcoming semester with their advisors.
-New students wishing to take more than 18 credits must get approval from the VP of Operations and Academic Affairs of Red Lake Nation College.
+After the placement tests are completed, new students may register for the upcoming semester with the Academic Advisors.
+New students wishing to take more than 18 credits must get approval from the VP of Academic Affairs of Red Lake Nation College.

-Current & Returning Students are required to visit with their advisor to register for the upcoming semester.
-The advisors will complete the necessary paperwork for registration and forward registration forms to the Registrar's Office.
+Current & Returning Students are required to visit with their Academic Advisor to register for the upcoming semester.
+The advisor will complete the necessary paperwork for registration and forward registration forms to the Registrar's Office.
 Students wishing to take more than 18 credits must have a minimum 2.75 GPA and get approval from their advisors.